5 MIN READ

 Why are building slide decks so tricky?
 Most people think each slide needs to describe every thought in their head, even if they know better.
 And I bet you have read all of the articles about preparing slide decks and know this.
 Yet, you’re still wondering how to communicate the inspiring quote, the graph with all of this detailed data, and the story of how big your company will be if you just owned 1% of the trillion-dollar TAM.

 The good news is, it doesn’t have to be this way.
-You can build beautiful, simple, and effective slide decks that will engage your audience and help you make your point.
+You can build beautiful, simple, and effective slide decks that will engage your audience and help you make your point with an engaging slide deck.

 And in this article, I will show you how to avoid retrofitting your content into giant presentation templates like this.
 (This gives me nightmares)